davidgiga1993/mixing-station-docs/docs/re-gain.md

 ![Re-Gain popup](img/regain/overview.png)

 ## Adjustment
-Gate and dynamics thresholds will be increased / decreased with the gain value Sends / Faders will be adjusted in the inverted direction.
+Gate and dynamics thresholds will be increased / decreased with the gain value.
+Sends / Faders will be adjusted in the inverted direction.

 ### Example